Published on July 12th, 2018 | by Crissandra Ayroso0

+The story of La Sagrada Familia is all in the details.
 Montserrat-shaped bell towers stretch towards the sky.
 Archways branch out like tree trunks planted firmly into porticos, framing allegories of the birth, the passion, and eternal glory of Christ.
 Symbols sculpted out of stone punctuate parables with subtle, thoughtful effect.
 Chameleons represent constant change, while a tortoise and a turtle represent land and sea.
-Inside La Sagrada Familia, natural sunlight filters through stained glass windows, between canopies in a forest of columns.
+Natural sunlight filters through stained glass windows, between canopies in a forest of columns.

 La Sagrada Familia defines the Barcelona skyline.